Frequently Asked Questions

 Drummond House has and will continue to be used to accommodate Royal Far West families who travel to Manly from remote areas of Australia for paediatric health care.

 Drummond House is a critical part of the future campus masterplan.
 We plan to completely revitalise the concept of the “country guesthouse” by renovating our residential accommodation, to provide a state-of-the-art amenity for our clients, and visitors to Manly.
+The proposal is to retain and renovate the front wing of Drummond House, which faces Wentworth Street.
+The external building fabric and facade will be retained.
+The rear wings will be demolished to make way for new wings and an internal courtyard to continue the important charitable institutional role of Drummond House and the associated facilities for RFW.

 Q: What is happening to Royal Far West’s old head office (medical centre) on South Steyne?